 Physicians Payment Sunshine Act (PPSA)

 The Physicians Payment Sunshine Act (PPSA), a provision of The Patient Protection and Affordable Care Act, requires medical device manufacturers to report payments or transfers of value to dentists that exceed $10.
-While dentists are covered under the definition of physician, only about 25 percent of dentists participate in CMS programs.
+While dentists are covered under the definition of a physician, only about 25 percent of dentists participate in CMS programs.
 According to CMS, in its National Health Expenditures report, total expenditures for dental services in Medicare and Medicaid programs covered by this provision totaled $7.98 billion in 2013.
 That amounts to less than one percent of total expenditures for these programs.
 Equipment and supply costs in dental practices (which translate into the dental industry share) amount to less than 8 percent of the total practice income according to the American Dental Association.
-In general we believe that the burden of reporting costs for dental manufacturers far exceeds any intended benefit of transparency in relationships with providers.
-Position: DTA urges Congress to amend the Physician Payments Sunshine Act (PPSA) to increase the threshold for reporting from every $10 transaction to $200 and eliminate the requirement to aggregate payments.
+In general, we believe that the burden of reporting costs for dental manufacturers far exceeds any intended benefit of transparency in relationships with providers.
+Position: DTA urges Congress to consider exempting small volume health professionals, including dentists, from coverage under the Sunshine Act to reduce unnecessary burden.

 Research and Experimentation Credit Made Permanent: For taxable years beginning after 2015, the credit is modified to allow an eligible small business (as defined in section 38(c)(5)(C)) to claim the credit against both its regular tax and alternative minimum tax (AMT) liabilities.
 Beginning in 2016, certain small businesses also may claim the credit against the employer portion of their payroll tax liability, rather than against their income tax liability.